zonemaster/zonemaster/docs/public/specifications/tests/Address-TP/address01.md

          - *Link-Local Unicast* (IPv6)
          - *Unique-Local* (IPv6)
          - *Shared Address Space* (IPv6)
-      3. Else, if the IP falls within any other range that is not registered as *Globally Reachable*, add the name server name and IP address to the *Not Globally Reachable* set.
+      3. Else, if it falls within any other range that is not registered as *Globally Reachable*, add the name server name and IP address to the *Not Globally Reachable* set.
    2. Go to the next server.